titipata/pubmed_parser/README.md

  - `publication_year`: publication year
  - `subjects`: list of subjects listed in the article.
 Sometimes, it only contains what type of article it is, such as research article, review, proceedings, etc.

+#### Parse Pubmed OA citations

+We have `parse_pubmed_references` where we can give path of Pubmed Open Access subset and it will return list of dictionary that that particular PMID cites.
+Each dictionary has keys as following

+- `article_title`: article title
+- `journal`: journal name
+- `journal_type`: type of journal
+- `pmid`: Pubmed ID
+- `pmc`: Pubmed Central ID
+- `pmid_cited`: Pubmed ID of cited article

+#### Parse Medline XML

+Medline has different format of XML file.
+You can use function `parse_medline_xml` in order to parse XML file downloaded from this [site](ftp://ftp.nlm.nih.gov/nlmdata/.medleasebaseline/gz/).
+It will return list of dictionary where each element contains:

+- `title`: title of the article
+- `abstract`: abstract of the article
+- `affiliation`: first affiliation from the article
+- `authors`: string of authors each separated by `;`
+- `mesh_terms`: list of MESH terms related to the article each separated by `;`
+- `year`: Publication year

 ## Install package